 Cloverland Electric Cooperative announces the candidates eligible for election to its board of directors later this spring.
 Only one candidate may be elected in each membership district.
 The candidates are presented by membership district in alphabetical order by last name.
 Information about the candidates will be published in the May-June issue of the co-op’s Cloverland Connections magazine and included with the mailed ballot in May.

 - Brent Edington (Pickford)

 - Virgil Monroe (Manistique)

-As a not-for-profit, democratically-controlled utility, Cloverland Electric is governed by a nine-member board.
-Its service area is divided into three membership districts, and each district is represented by three directors elected by the members of his or her district to serve a three-year term.
+As a not-for-profit, democratically controlled utility, Cloverland Electric is governed by a nine-member board.
+Its five-county service area is divided into three membership districts.
+Each district is represented by three directors elected by the members of the district to serve a three-year term.
 One seat is up for election in each district every year.

-Election results will be announced at the co-op’s annual meeting of the members on June 6, 2019 and shared with members through the local media, its magazine, website and social media channels.
+Election results will be announced at the co-op’s annual meeting of the members on June 4, 2020, and shared with members through the local media, its magazine, website, and social media channels.

 Cloverland Electric Cooperative is a not-for-profit, member-owned utility located in Michigan’s Upper Peninsula.
 It serves over 43,000 homes and businesses in Chippewa, Delta, Mackinac, Luce, and Schoolcraft counties.